 The leading non-profit in the area, the Anne Arundel County Community Action Agency, is focused on helping the low income and assisting them with overcoming poverty.
-Case managers from the organization provide assistance to thousands of families.
+Case managers from the organization provide financial assistance to thousands of families in Annapolis as well as Anne Arundel County.
 One focus is on addressing any housing issues, including offering eviction prevention, first months rent, energy assistance and foreclosure counseling.

 The agency is committed to helping residents of all ages and backgrounds that are facing a crisis or that are living below, at or near federal government poverty levels.
 Short term crisis support may be offered while the agency works to provide long term solutions.
 Examples of the resources available are below.

 Emergency financial help for bills and grants from Community Action in Anne Arundel County

 Housing assistance is available from Anne Arundel County Community Action Agency for a number of matters.
 The non-profit is HUD certified and offers the following.

 - Free foreclosure prevention and mortgage delinquency counseling.